arhansuba/arhansuba/README.md

 # 👋 Hello, I’m Arhan Subaşı

-I am an ambitious engineering student with a keen interest in AI, Blockchain, and Finance.
+I am an ambitious engineering student with a keen interest in AI and Blockchain

 ## 🏆 Achievements
 - Earned a grant from Solana Superteam Turkey.